 - Project HOPE medical teams are working hand in hand with local responders into communities and special needs shelters to check on residents and provide the necessary support.
 In partnership with MAP International, Project HOPE is sending an initial shipment of 8,080 Disaster Health Kits (each kit includes a washcloth, first aid kit, shampoo, soap, comb, toothbrush, toothpaste, deodorant, sports bag, and zip bag) along with more than 98,800 N95 masks to be distributed to hurricane-affected communities to prevent the spread of COVID-19.

 - Project HOPE is preparing shipments of additional hygiene kits and masks for distribution to shelter locations.
-The Emergency Response Team has been working with Sol Relief to arrange air transport to otherwise inaccessible areas. (did this come from Jason?, I’m not sure what this is talking about, but its entirely possible that I just missed an email or something)
+The Emergency Response Team has been working with Sol Relief to arrange air transport to otherwise inaccessible areas.

 - With a history in the U.S. Gulf Coast region, Project HOPE previously responded to Hurricane Laura (2020), Hurricane Harvey (2017) and Hurricane Katrina (2005), among others.